zaatarwjebne/Arabic-News-Classifier/README.md

 - **Model Training**: Implementing various algorithms to train the classifier.
 - **Model Evaluation**: Assessing the performance of the models on test data.

 ## Usage

 - To train and classify news articles using a specific model, navigate to the corresponding directory (CNN, KNN, or XGBoost) and run the respective training or classification script.
-- Training python scripts most be run before classification
+- Ensure that training scripts are run before classification.

 ## Results

-The performance of each model is evaluated based on accuracy, precision, recall, and F1-score.
-The results of the evaluation are included in the respective training scripts.
+Each model's performance is evaluated based on accuracy, precision, recall, and F1-score.
+Detailed evaluation results are provided in the respective training scripts.

 ## Future Work

-- Improve the preprocessing steps for better text representation.
+- Improve preprocessing steps for better text representation.
-- Experiment with more advanced models like Transformers.
+- Experiment with advanced models like Transformers.
-- Enhance the GUI for a better user experience.
+- Enhance the GUI for a more user-friendly experience.
 - Incorporate user feedback to continuously improve model accuracy.

+## Ongoing Development

-## This project is currently being restructured and a new frontend is being developed
+This project is currently undergoing restructuring, and a new frontend web application is being developed to provide a user-friendly interface for interacting with the classifier.